FAQ's

 Q. I recently observed a Montessori classroom for a day.
 I was very very impressed, but I have three questions.

-1. There doesn't seem to be any opportunities for pretend play
+1. There does not seem to be an opportunity for pretend play

 2. The materials don't seem to allow children to be creative

-3. Children don't seem to be interacting with another very much
+3. Children don't seem to be interacting with one another very much

 Any help you give me would be appreciated.
 Thank you very much, BD